At IU, what is the spam quarantine service?

 Junk E-mail folder

-frequently, because messages more than five days old are deleted
+frequently, since messages more than five days old are deleted

 You cannot retrieve email purged from the